 Grade is Credit (CR)/No Credit (NC).
 Grades are based on your internship supervisor's comprehensive review of your end-of-term supervisee evaluations from all supervisors at all sites, satisfactory completion of course assignments, and demonstration of expected professional standards.
-To pass, students must upload copies of their supervisee evaluations and goals sheets to Taskstream, and complete supervisor evaluations through links provided via email.
+As part of course requirements, students must upload copies of their supervisee evaluations and goals sheets to Taskstream, complete supervisor evaluations through emailed links sent to students, and submit signed copies of their semester summary hours to the CTSP office.
 A grade of No Credit (NC) means that the student may not move forward into the next term of internship and administrative withdrawal from the program.
 A copy of the supervisee evaluation with a list of the clinical competencies evaluated is included at the end of this syllabus.